As Adopted: February 24, 2003

 DUTIES OF OFFICERS

+b.
+Shall carry out rules governing the Committee as set forth in these bylaws and any resolutions duly passed by the Committee.

 c.
-Shall carry out the rules governing the Committee as set forth in these bylaws and any resolutions duly passed by the Committee.

-d.
-Shall appoint all standing and ad hoc committees and act as ex officio member of each.
-When appointing committees, due consideration shall be given to both men and women.
+Shall appoint all standing and ad hoc committees and serve as ex officio member of each.
+When appointing committees, due consideration shall be given to achieving balance among electoral districts.

 SECTION 2.
 Vice Chairman

 a.
-Shall preside at all meetings in absence of the chairman and perform other duties prescribed in these bylaws.
+Shall preside at all called meetings in absence of the chairman and perform other duties as authorized by the chairman and/or Executive Committee (established in Article VI, Section 1 of these bylaws).

 SECTION 3.
 Secretary

 c.
-Shall send notices of all meetings to the membership.
+Shall send notices and other correspondence of all meetings to the membership.

 d.
 Shall serve as custodian of all books and records of the Committee.